lwej/EL-KYH-101/README.md

 # EL-KYH-101
-This repo contains basic examples to get started with arduino
+This repo contains a few examples that might be handy when we are testing different sensors for our Smart Mailbox - project